 Rainbow Springs Nature Park

-The next day we flew to Queenstown and found snow!
+The next day we flew to Queenstown and found snow in New Zealand!
 Much colder on the South Island, we bundled up and explored this ski town.
 Known as the adventure capital of the world, Queenstown was hopping with tourists looking to try bungee jumping, luging, jet boating, skiing, snowboarding, and winter sports galore.
 We couldn’t wait to get in on the action.

 Playing with a Yooner